 10 Biting Facts About Snapping Turtles

 Here in the Americas, lake monster legends are a dime a dozen.
 More than a few of them were probably inspired by these ancient-looking creatures.
+In honor of World Turtle Day, here are 10 things you might not have known about snapping turtles.

 1. THE COMMON SNAPPING TURTLE IS NEW YORK'S OFFICIAL STATE REPTILE.